 Poor diet, including malnutrition

-Note: This list may not include all diseases and conditions that may cause bone loss.
+Note: This list may not include all of the diseases and conditions that may cause bone loss.
+Talk to your doctor and ask if any of the conditions you have may be causing bone loss.